zulkifalkhan/BlockchainJS/README.md

-Certainly!
-Below is a simple README file you can use for your GitHub repository to showcase your Blockchain project in JavaScript:

 Blockchain and Decentralized Network in JavaScript This project implements a basic blockchain and decentralized network in JavaScript.
 It includes functionalities for block creation, transaction management, proof-of-work consensus algorithm, and chain validation.